-The DYNAPROC 2 cruise was conducted in 2004 from 17 September to 17 October (Julian days 261 to 291) on board R/V Thalassa, at the vicinity of the NW Mediterranean French JGOFS Station DYFAMED (43°25' N, 7°52' E), approximately 45 km South of Cape Ferrat, France, where maximal depth is 2350 m.
+The DYNAPROC 2 cruise was conducted in 2004 from 14 September to 17 October (Julian days 261 to 292) on board R/V Thalassa, at the vicinity of the NW Mediterranean French JGOFS Station DYFAMED (43°25' N, 7°52' E), approximately 45 km South of Cape Ferrat, France, where maximal depth is 2350 m.
 It was divided into two legs (here after leg 1 and leg 2) that consisted of two cycles of five days each (cycles 1 to 4).
 In order to describe the hydrological environment, a grid of 16 stations, centred on a fixed station ("central point"), was occupied at least four times during the cruise.
-The main observations were done near this fixed station.
-More explanations on cruise development and hydrological/meteorological evolutions can be found in Andersen et al. (2008).
+All net and water sampling were done near the central point during the whole cruise.
+Many hydrological parameters are then available since the whole project consisted in evaluating the DYNAmic of rapid PROCesses in water column that control vertical flux of matter.
+In order to quantify the stability of the water column, an index of the intensity of the stratification was calculated as suggested by Bowden (1983) as: $\Phi = g/H \int{-H}^{0} (\rho m - \rho) z dz$, where Φ is an index of potential energy anomaly (Jm^{-3}) , H is the water column height (m), ρ is the density at any depth z, and ρ m is the mean density of the water column.
+This index estimates the deficit in potential energy due to a density gradient.
+A highly mixed water column will present small values of Φ .
+Water density was derived from temperature-salinity measurements.
+Integrated values of Φ were obtained for the 0-90 m layer for all stations.
+More explanations on cruise development and hydrological/meteorological evolutions could be found in Andersen et al. (2009).

-Field sampling
+2.2 Field sampling

-In order to obtain the most accurate description and characterisation of the microphytoplankton, two sampling methods were used.
-Hydrological bottle sampling allowed 5 collection of small-sized and abundant microphytoplanktonic species.
+Two complementary sampling methods were used to sample the main microplankton groups, in order to obtain the most exhaustive and accurate description of the species possible, with emphasis put on phytoplanktonic groups.
+Hydrological bottle sampling allowed collecting small-sized and abundant microphytoplanktonic species.
 This method was also appropriate to preserve delicate or colonial organisms.
-Net sampling was employed to collect less abundant species (which were often the biggest) since the net filtered a great volume of seawater.
+Net sampling was the most appropriate to efficiently collect less abundant species (which were often the biggest) since the net filtered a great volume of seawater.
+Dominant groups of the microzooplankton were also enumerated.

-2.2.1 Hydrological bottle sampling
+3 Hydrological bottle sampling